lechmere/Project-1/README.md

   }, interval)
 }
 ```
 When the hazardous objects collide with the frog or the frog enters the river water, the roadGameOVer/riverGameOver function is called.
 These functions remove a life, 30 points, play a sound effect (either a squash or sink sound) and replace the frog in its starting position.
+These activate when it is registered that the frog cell has collided with another style and is thus now containing this style.
 When all the lives have been used the restart function is also called, prompting a modal (ModalOver) to popup announcing game over and the game's variables are all reset.
 The modal can be closed by clicking off the screen or the cross.

-Then I added to the turtle's movement function, and created a combination of new functions that initiated random turtles to spontaneously sink and become hazards.

-Laser movements across the grid are controlled timers.
-When player lasers hit the invader armada, the hit invader is spliced off the array, once all invaders are eliminated this calls a youWin() function.
-Invaders fire by setting a timer to select a random invader from the first row to fire every 2.5 seconds.
+      // COLLISION DETECTION ----------------------------------------------------------
  ```
  function restart() {
   if (life === 0) {